 Equity, access and availability: safe abortion and contraception access

-Access to contraception and safe legal abortions is a critical part of sexual and reproductive health.
+Access to contraception and safe abortions is a critical part of sexual and reproductive health.
 Yet for many Australian women access to these services can be hampered by cost, location and the stigma surrounding abortion.

 While we have universal healthcare in Australia, our public health system is focused on chronic disease management, which is understandable given we are an aging population.